Postgraduate Course: Perception and Action: From Inner Zombies to the Predictive Brain MSc (PHIL11126)

 |Not being delivered|

-- An ability to present their ideas and arguments in informal discussion and by oral presentation in the seminars.
+- an ability to present their ideas and arguments in informal discussion in the seminars

 (2) Introductory Texts (to be sampled rather than followed in sequence)

-J. Bermúdez Philosophy of Psychology: A Contemporary Introduction (Routledge, NY, 2005)
+W. Fish, Philosophy of Perception: A Contemporary Introduction (Routledge, London, 2010)

 (3) Sample papers